-Firewood has many benefits to offer.
-Firewood is a renewable resource since trees can easily be grown.
-Firewood will keep you warm and provide light in times of power outages.
-Most importantly, firewood is the most budget-friendly fuel for heating in your home.
+Through the years, Firewood is a renewable resource since trees can easily be grown.
+Firewood has benefits to offer.
+It will keep you warm and provide light in times of power outages.
+Most importantly, firewood is the most budget-friendly fuel for heating your home.

 A roaring fire creates a warm, homely atmosphere that nothing else can quite match.
-For these reasons, many people decide to turn a fallen tree in their garden into firewood.
+For these reasons, many people decide to make firewood using fallen trees in the garden.

-Find a good log-spliting maul, it is an indispensable tool which will prove handy in your log-splitting endeavours.
-A maul looks like a cross between an axe and sledgehammer, and is the best tool for hand-splitting firewood.
-Mauls come in various sizes, but the 6 or 8 pound maul is your best bet.
+Find a good log-splitting maul, it is an indispensable tool that will prove handy in your log-splitting endeavors.
+A maul looks like a cross between an axe and a sledgehammer and is the best tool for hand-splitting firewood.
+Mauls come in various sizes, but the 6 or 8-pound maul is your best bet.

 Use a chainsaw sharpener to sharpen your chainsaw blade.
 A sharp chainsaw helps you save both time and energy.
 The 16-inch chainsaw offers the perfect combination of power and cutting speed.

 Use a chopping block.
 The chopping block should be 16 inches in height and at least 12 inches in diameter.